Darfune/AlgorithmVisualizerJetApp/README.md

 # Simple Algorithm Visualizer App
-This is a simple app that visualizes the sorting algorithms.
+This is a simple app that visualizes sorting algorithms.
 The app was made using Kotlin and the Jetpack Compose FrameWork.

 <img src="https://github.com/Darfune/AlgorithmVisualizerJetApp/assets/72785430/ba4df4ea-64d8-4842-bc3a-d2c0cdfa08a8" width="400">